 Change of residency for tuition and mailing purposes is the sole responsibility of the student.
 Any changes made to residency after the last day of the term's refund period (15-week during fall/spring, 7-week during summer) will be reflected in the following semester.
+For refund dates see the Enrollment Guide or the College Catalog.

-Students attending the College for the first time may challenge their permanent residency classification by completing and submitting a Residency Statement and Documentation form to the Dean of Enrollment Management prior to beginning classes.
+Students attending the College for the first time may challenge their permanent residency classification by completing and submitting a Residency Statement and Documentation form to the Office of Records and Registration prior to beginning classes.